johanhaleby/javalin.github.io/_posts/tutorials/2018-04-29-javalin-java-10-guice.md

 Take a look at `Multibinder`, it is a Google Guice extension.
 This is how we enable multiple routings in application.
 To add more routings, just add `Multibinder.newSetBinder(...)`.

-Later on we will inject all routes, to bind them in `Javalin` web-server.
+Later on we will inject all routes, to bind them in `Occurrent` web-server.

 ~~~java
 package io.kidbank.user;